 Lean manufacturing is effective because — when done right — it can make a business flexible and integrate its supply chain, which streamlines production flow and assists just in-time delivery.
 But we should remember that although the continuous improvement philosophy behind lean manufacturing has seemingly limitless potential, it is not an immediate fix-all.
 Businesses must make holistic and long-term commitments to these principles to stay on a profitable course.
 Companies who have truly embraced lean manufacturing have incorporated it into their culture by focusing on improving cash flow, enhancing their organizations through leadership and continuous improvement, driving out operating waste and building a profitable sales pipeline.

 For example, a Switzerland-based supplier of measuring instruments with U.S. headquarters in Greenwood, Ind., has exemplified this focus.
-Ninety percent of its products are manufactured in the United States, and the company is currently expanding its Greenwood facilities.
+Ninety percent of its products are manufactured in the United States, and the company is currently expanding its domestic facilities.
 The manufacturer credits much of their success to its commitment to lean principles.
-It has dramatically improved its productivity since it adopted lean strategies, and in 2008 it reorganized its inventory and reduced it by 27 percent, making it that much more nimble in responding to customer demands.
-It improved its cash flow by increasing its inventory turns and also enhanced its operations by putting an emphasis on continuous improvement.
+It has dramatically improved its productivity since it adopted lean strategies, and in 2008 it reorganized its inventory and reduced it by 27 percent, making it more nimble in responding to customer demands.
+It improved cash flow by increasing its inventory turns and also enhanced its operations by putting an emphasis on continuous improvement.
 The company made "lean" a mindset adopted at every warehouse within its operations, and it continually seeks employee feedback, holds regular staff meetings to stay proactive and always sets higher goals.

 A Columbus, NE-based manufacturer has also benefitted significantly from practicing lean strategies, specifically by driving out operating waste.
-This company took part in the Oregon Manufacturing Extension Partnership’s lean program, to streamline its operations in the long term.
+This company took part in the Oregon Manufacturing Extension Partnership’s lean program, to streamline its operations for the long term.
 According to the Manufacturing Institute’s 2009 Facts About Modern Manufacturing report, this company rewarded employee feedback on how to increase operational efficiencies.
 With this new insight, the manufacturer was able to take critical action.
-The company’s lead time dropped from a matter of days to hours, product changeover reduced from nearly 30 minutes to less than a minute, and employees became at least 29 percent more productive.
+The company’s lead time dropped from a matter of days to hours, product changeover reduced from nearly 30 minutes to less than a minute, and employees became at least 29% more productive.

 Onshoring Gaining Strength

 Shipping cost savings aren’t the only motivation for manufacturers to bring their production back home.
 The federal government offers incentives to manufacturers who take this course of action.
-With tools such as lean manufacturing in their arsenals, manufacturers are more able than ever to create competitively-priced, efficiently-made products here in the United States, and it looks like the best and the brightest have already begun.
+With tools such as lean manufacturing in their arsenals, manufacturers are more able than ever to create competitively priced, efficiently made products here in the United States, and it looks like the best and the brightest have already begun.